It can be tempting to ship a board game via Media Mail because of the reduced shipping cost. But are board games Media Mail?

 - The package is checked, found that it doesn’t qualify and is sent on to your customer.
 Your customer receives their board game later than promised, it has been opened and it has charges attached.
 You have an unhappy customer, have to refund the charges anyway and probably get bad feedback.

-Does saving the few bucks in option 1 outweigh the impact of option 3?
+Does saving a little cash in option 1 outweigh the impact of option 3?
 Not to me.

 If you want to try shipping a board game via Media Mail then take it to your local Post Office and ask if it qualifies.
 I think they will say no.